Here Are Our 10 Best Things to Do in Chicago

 If you’re ready for some major walking and shopping, then make sure to check out all that The Mag Mile has to offer.
 From luxury brands to national chains, top restaurants to your local franchise, Michigan Avenue will not disappoint.

-Along the way, don’t miss the great architecture from the Tribune Tower, Michigan Avenue Bridge, The Wrigley Building, Trump Tower, John Hancock, Burberry Flagship and many more cultural institutions.
-You’ll see many local artists preforming on the sidewalk.
+Along the way, don’t miss the great architecture from the Tribune Tower, Michigan Avenue Bridge, The Wrigley Building, John Hancock, Burberry Flagship, and many more cultural institutions.
+You’ll see many local artists performing on the sidewalk.
 If you’re visiting on a weekend, be sure to get there early!

 2. The Museums

-World class museums on the shores of Lake Michigan will give a glimpse of all Chicago has to offer.
+World-class museums on the shores of Lake Michigan will give a glimpse of all Chicago has to offer.
 Make a trip to view contemporary art at the Modern Wing at the Art Institute, explore the Field Museum and Shedd Aquarium, and tour the universe at the Alder Planetarium.
 You might want to venture off to the Museum of Science and Industry, still one of my favorites, but a bit far from the Museum campus (but easily accessible by bus).
+Several of the museums offer free days to Illinois residents, so check their websites often.
+There is also a slew of artistic immersive museums that have popped up recently around Chicago include some of our favorites like wndr Museum and Hebru Brantley’s Nevermore Park.

 4. Navy Pier